frou/yt2pod/README.md

 # Configuration

 Main configuration is done using [a JSON file][egcfg].

 For each podcast ("show"):

-* `title_filter` is a regexp (always case-insensitive)
+* `yt_channel` is either the YouTube channel's Username or its ID (a 24-character string starting "UC").

+    * Note that on modern YouTube, not every channel has a Username.
+Go to the channel's page using your web browser and look at the URL and you will find either one or the other.

-* `epoch` is a date (YYYY-MM-DD or blank to mean from-the-beginning)
+* `epoch` is a date (YYYY-MM-DD or an empty string to mean from-the-beginning).

-* `yt_channel_id` is the 24 character string (starting "UC") that identifies the YouTube channel.
-When at the channel's page in your browser, its ID may be shown as part of the URL (It can always be found by searching the page source for the first instance of `data-channel-external-id=`)

-    * As a fallback, you can place the channel's username in the `yt_channel_id` field.
-Not all channels on modern YouTube have a username, but for ones that do, it's typically easier to find than their ID.
+Videos uploaded before the epoch are ignored.

+* `title_filter` is a regular expression.
+Videos uploaded on or after the epoch, and with a title matching this filter, have a podcast episode created for them.

 ## YouTube Data API